000sheldon/Computer-Vision/facial keypoints detection/README.md

 Facial keypoints detection is likely to classifiction, which last layer doesn't need activation function.
 Each output neurons corresponds to a keypoints coordinates(x_coordinate or y_coordinate)

 New knowledge left to learn:
 How to precisely control tensor forward flow and gradient backpropagation like pytorch.
+Answer:Tensorflow Guide.
 I am familiar with numpy but not familiar with pandas, so I should learn more about pandas